-Jess advised businesses to get in touch with their carrier and benefits broker to ensure that the coverage has the changes in place, so businesses are in compliance.
+Businesses should get in touch with their carrier and benefits broker to ensure that the coverage has the changes in place, so businesses are in compliance.

-Jess also advised businesses to be careful about reduced work hours and furloughs as these decisions could influence benefits.
+Businesses should be careful about reduced work hours and furloughs as these decisions could influence benefits.
 If employees are furloughed or reduced, businesses need to get in touch with the carrier to make sure that the employee is still eligible for benefits.
 Recall that some carriers are waiving the hours requirement for employees affected by COVID 19.
 It requires a one-page modification to the plan document.

 Another change is regarding rehires and FMLA.
 If an employee was laid off on or after March 1st and had worked for at least 30 days in the previous 60 days, and businesses want to rehire them, the employer can use their rights under extended FMLA absence.
 This replaces the old rule.